SE-Academic-Group/thich-doc-truyen-app/README.md

 # THICH DOC TRUYEN - WEB APPLICATION

-This is one centralized repo for Backend and Frontend GitHub repository.
+This is one centralized repo for Backend, Frontend, and Docs GitHub repository.

 ## Additional notes